tfarina/isengard/c/cstyleguide.md

 File names should be all lowercase and may use underscores `_` or dashes `-` as separators.

-Name files using a noun or noun phrase, but NOT verbs.
+Use a noun or noun phrase, not verbs.

 The following are acceptable forms of file names (in order of preference):